So you want to quit vaping? Read this to do it for good - Local News 8

 There is no denying that vaping is popular among teens, with one-third of US high school students reporting they have vaped or used other electronic nicotine products recently, according to a 2019 study.

-It doesn’t stay cool for all of them, with almost half of surveyed teens reporting they seriously tried to quit, according to new research.
+It doesn’t stay cool for all of them, with almost half of surveyed teens reporting they seriously thought about quitting, according to new research.
 Nearly 25% said they tried to quit but failed.

 That’s dangerous for teens, who are at high risk of nicotine addiction and switching to cigarettes.
 And people who are addicted to nicotine have a higher risk of complications from Covid-19, the disease caused by the coronavirus.

-The findings align with “other research indicating that there is a significant risk of developing nicotine dependence symptoms among teens that use e-cigarettes,” said Adam Leventhal, the director of the University of Southern California Institute for Addiction Science, who wasn’t involved in the study.
+The findings align with “other research indicating that there is a significant risk of developing nicotine dependence symptoms among teens that use e-cigarettes,” said research coauthor Adam Leventhal, the director of the University of Southern California Institute for Addiction Science.

 The research also “highlights the urgent need for treatments that can help youth who are trying to quit stay quit,” said research coauthor Jennifer Dahne, an assistant professor in the department of psychiatry and behavioral sciences at the Medical University of South Carolina.